-Compare the presentation of birds in Poem A: 'The Skylark' by John Clare and one other Poem, either Poem B: 'Returning, We Hear the Larks' by Isaac Rosenberg, or poem C: 'Red Kites at Tregaron' by Gwyneth Lewis, or Poem D: 'Parrot' by Stevie Smith.
+Q6 Compare the presentation of birds in Poem A: 'The Skylark' by John Clare and one other Poem, either Poem B: 'Returning, We Hear the Larks' by Isaac Rosenberg, or poem C: 'Red Kites at Tregaron' by Gwyneth Lewis, or Poem 'Parrot' by Stevie Smith.
 AO1 Informed responses will demonstrate clear understanding of the chosen poems.
 We will reward creatively engaged responses for thoughtful and personal rather than mechanical/ literal approaches.
 Understanding and application of concepts will be seen in the candidate's awareness of the principles and conventions of poetry.
 Accuracy and coherence will be seen in the way knowledge is used as well as in the candidate's ability to organise material and choose an appropriate academic style and register.
-Credit will also be given for appropriate use of terminology.

-Band 1 Responses are likely to describe some features of birds with broad and probably asserted ideas.
-Band 2 responses will be more engaged and organised and will show some grasp of concepts relating to the presentation of birds.
-Band 3 responses will show a more consistently relevant focus with some clear exploration of the relationships between the speakers and the birds in the poems.
-Bands 4 and 5 will show evidence of secure understanding of relevant concepts combined with increasingly perceptive and fluent discussion.

-AO2 | 'The Skylark'

-- the use of the spring-like setting to create atmosphere - the effect of the birds on the boys - the very detailed observation of nature, objects and colours, for instance of the flight of the bird - the creation of active, alive scene, with verbs like 'run', 'pluck', 'flies', 'winnows' etc. - the use of rhyming couplets for emphasis, for example 'wings'/'sings', and for contrast e.g., 'skies'/'lies' - use of iambic rhythm to capture movement or emphasise main features e.g. 'And drops and drops till in her nest she lies' - directness and narrative fluency of the many mono-syllabic lines.

-'Returning, We Hear the Larks'

-- the dark and dangerous setting , with language such as 'Sombre', 'sinister', 'poison-blasted' - use of contrasts, e.g. 'joy' and 'death', 'larks and 'dark' - the dramatic tone, with emphasis on words such as 'sombre', 'Dragging', 'hark' and 'Lo' - use of extended similes in last verse to express link between beauty and danger - the effect of irregular rhyming, e.g. 'though'/'know', 'hark'/'larks', 'ringing'/'showering'/'list'ning', 'there'/'where' - effects of repetition to echo and bind, e.g. 'we know'/we only know', 'drop'/dropped', 'Like a'/ Like a'.
+Credit will also be given for appropriate use of terminology .
+Band 1 Responses are likely to describe some features of birds with be probably asserted ideas.
+Band 2 responses will be more engaged and and will show some grasp of concepts relating to the presentation of bir responses will show a more consistently relevant focus with some clear of the relationships between the speakers and the birds in the poems.
+I 5 will show evidence of secure understanding of relevant concepts comincreasingly perceptive and fluent discussion.
+AO2 'The Skylark' Some features which candidates might choose for analysis include: the use of the spring-like setting to create atmosphere the effect of the birds on the boys the very detailed observation of nature, objects and colours, for instance of the flight of the bird the creation of active, alive scene, with verbs like 'run', 'pluck', 'flies', 'winnows' etc. the use of rhyming couplets for emphasis, for example 'wings'/'sings', and for contrast e.g., 'skies'/'lies' use of iambic rhythm to capture movement or emphasise main features e.g. 'And drops and drops till in her nest she lies' directness and narrative fluency of the many mono-syllabic lines.
+'Returning, We Hear the Larks' Some features which candidates might choose for analysis include: the dark and dangerous setting , with language such as 'Sombre', 'sinister', 'poison-blasted' use of contrasts, e.g. 'joy' and 'death', 'larks and 'dark' the dramatic tone, with emphasis on words such as 'sombre', 'Dragging', 'hark' and 'Lo' use of extended similes in last verse to express link between beauty and danger the effect of irregular rhyming, e.g. 'though'/'know', 'hark'/larks', 'ringing'/showering'/'list'ning', 'there'/'where'